mwbowers/mwbowers.github.io/reference/datagate-client/file-adapter-class-release-current-method.md

 ## Remarks

-**FileAdapter** methods which read, update, and add records may also optionally lock the current record associated with those operations, in compliance with the rules of the database provider. **ReleaseCurrent** allows DCS programs to release the lock held, if any, on the current record.
+**FileAdapter** methods which read, update, and add records may also optionally lock the current record associated with those operations, in compliance with the rules of the database provider. **ReleaseCurrent** allows DG programs to release the lock held, if any, on the current record.
 ## Examples

 <pre>